Introduction

 Common causes of junctional rhythm include:

-AV Node Dysfunction: Conditions such as ischemia or fibrosis significantly impair the normal conduction pathway, leading to junctional rhythms.
-Research indicates that downregulation of ion channels in the AV node, particularly in conditions like pulmonary hypertension, contributes to this dysfunction and results in altered conduction dynamics.
-Notably, significant increases in AVERP and AVFRP have been observed in PHT rats, highlighting the impact of AV node dysfunction on cardiac conduction.
+- Ischemic conditions such as ischemia or fibrosis significantly impair the normal conduction pathway, leading to junctional rhythms.
+Research indicates that pulmonary hypertension, particularly in conditions like pulmonary hypertension, contributes to this dysfunction and results in altered conduction dynamics.
+Notably, significant increases in AVERP and AVFRP have been observed in PHT rats, highlighting the impact of pulmonary hypertension on cardiac function.

-Medications: Certain drugs, particularly beta-blockers and calcium channel blockers, are recognized to trigger specific patterns.
+- Medications: Certain medications, particularly beta-blockers and calcium channel blockers, are recognized to trigger specific patterns.
 For instance, nonparoxysmal atrioventricular tachycardia is frequently associated with digoxin toxicity, acute myocardial infarction, or the use of isoproterenol.
 Most AV conduction patterns resulting from digitalis toxicity exhibit a rate of fewer than 130 beats/min, demonstrating how these medications can increase automaticity within the AV node, enabling it to surpass the sinus node under certain conditions.

 Symptoms of Junctional Rhythm: Recognizing Clinical Indicators